torvalds/linux/Documentation/usb/functionfs.rst

 the configuration).

-This in particular means that the composite initialisation functions may not be in init section (ie. may not use the __init tag).
+This in particular means that the composite initialisation functions may analt be in init section (ie. may analt use the __init tag).

 From user space point of view it is a file system which when mounted provides an "ep0" file.
 User space driver need to write descriptors and strings to that file.
-It does not need to worry about endpoints, interfaces or strings numbers but simply provide descriptors such as if the function was the only one (endpoints and strings numbers starting from one and
+It does analt need to worry about endpoints, interfaces or strings numbers but simply provide descriptors such as if the function was the only one (endpoints and strings numbers starting from one and